 Dr. Smith, a medical oncologist who practices with RCCA in Chevy Chase, MD, said, “In the same way, realizing our full potential to reduce cancer deaths will entail not only physicians’ and researchers’ best efforts, but also an individual’s commitment to addressing their risk factors for cancer — such as obesity and excessive alcohol consumption — and to having the cancer screenings appropriate for their age and medical history, including colonoscopy, mammography, and full body skin examinations.
 We have an unprecedented opportunity to reduce the toll that cancer takes on individuals and families, but everyone has a role to play in that fight.”

-With more than 125 cancer specialists practicing at 31 care centers located throughout New Jersey, Connecticut, Maryland, Pennsylvania and the Washington, DC area, RCCA provides care to roughly 24,500 new cancer patients and 245,000 established patients each year.
+With more than 100 oncology physicians and nurse clinicians practicing at 20+ care centers throughout New Jersey, Connecticut, Maryland, Pennsylvania and the Washington, DC area, RCCA provides care to roughly 24,500 new cancer patients and 245,000 established patients each year.
 RCCA offers those patients immunotherapy, targeted treatment, cell-based therapy and other cutting-edge treatments and diagnostic modalities, as well as access to clinical trials.